clnmlg/IvyBridge-Opencore/README.md

 # Disclaimer
 Don't forget to backup original EFI Folder & use this configuration at your own risks.
-I strongly recommend you to full read official Opencore documentation related to IvyBridge, as it's easier to doublecheck if your hardware is compatible with this EFI.
+I strongly recommend you to full read official Opencore documentation related to IvyBridge : https://dortania.github.io/OpenCore-Install-Guide/ as it's easier to doublecheck if your hardware is compatible with this EFI.
 Additionaly, you'll learn a lot and avoid mistakes by building it yourself rather than simply copy/past a folder from a random guy (me) on Github.